Use this endpoint to send data to one or more variables of a Device

 "message":"Authentication credentials were not provided."

-}Send a Dot to multiple variables:
+}Send Dots to multiple variables:

 Update multiple variables, including context and timestamp: